Baidu Inc. (BIDU) Outperforms Broader Market: What You Need to Know

-The web search company's shares have seen an increase of 3.02% over the last month, surpassing the Computer and Technology sector's loss of 2.46% and the S&P 500's loss of 2.68%.
+The web search company's stock has climbed by 7.86% in the past month, exceeding the Computer and Technology sector's gain of 0.73% and the S&P 500's loss of 0.25%.

-The investment community will be closely monitoring the performance of Baidu Inc. in its forthcoming earnings report.
-The company is scheduled to release its earnings on May 16, 2024.
-It is anticipated that the company will report an EPS of $2.30, marking a 1.71% fall compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $4.31 billion, reflecting a 4.91% fall from the equivalent quarter last year.
+The investment community will be paying close attention to the earnings performance of Baidu Inc. in its upcoming release.
+The company is slated to reveal its earnings on May 16, 2024.
+On that day, Baidu Inc. is projected to report earnings of $2.30 per share, which would represent a year-over-year decline of 1.71%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.31 billion, down 4.91% from the prior-year quarter.

 Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $11.60 per share and revenue of $20.25 billion.
 These totals would mark changes of +1.84% and +7.26%, respectively, from last year.

 The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
 Within the past 30 days, our consensus EPS projection has moved 2.05% lower.
-Right now, Baidu Inc. possesses a Zacks Rank of #3 (Hold).
+Baidu Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Baidu Inc. is holding a Forward P/E ratio of 9.63.
-Its industry sports an average Forward P/E of 22.61, so one might conclude that Baidu Inc. is trading at a discount comparatively.
+In the context of valuation, Baidu Inc. is at present trading with a Forward P/E ratio of 9.45.
+This represents a discount compared to its industry's average Forward P/E of 23.8.

 The Internet - Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 25, which puts it in the top 10% of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 51, positioning it in the top 21% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report